-- Fold each side over top of each other the roll the dough from the top.
+- Fold each side over the other, then roll the top.
 It doesn’t have to be super tight.

-- Grab the dough and flip it over with your hands and roll it in the flour so that the the top gets covered in flour.
+- Grab the dough, flip it over with your hands, and roll it in the flour so that the top gets covered in flour.

 - Then flip it over again and add it to the pan.
-Then add the lid or cover it in some other way and let the dough final proof.
+Then cover it, and let the dough final proof.

-- You can choose to do a warm final proof, which is described in the rest of this section, or you can cold proof it for at least 8 hours, but up to 48 hours.
+- You can choose to do a warm final proof described in the rest of this section, or you can proof it cold for at least 8 hours but up to 48 hours.

-- It should pass the poke test, which means if you poke the dough with a wet finger the hole should fill in slowly and leave a small indentation.
+- It should pass the poke test, which means if you poke the dough with a wet finger, the hole should fill in slowly and leave a slight indentation.

 - When you start to see signs of the dough being ready, heat your oven to 230°C/450°F with a pan at the bottom you can use for steaming.
 Use fan-forced or convection.